By: Chris ⎜ Last updated

 Langkaia or Aker Brygge

-KOK operates from both locations, so pick by geography and view.
+KOK also has saunas at Aker Brygge.
 The facilities are pretty similar, except that KOK Aker Brygge does not have showers.
 Also, we would argue the Langkaia location has the best view, with the Opera House in the background.
-But you should mostly choose based on what is the most convenient location for you.
+But you should mostly choose location based on what is most convenient for you.

 Other sauna options in Oslo

-KOK is not the only operator on the harbour.
-Oslo Badstuforening and SALT both run saunas nearby, with different price points, facilities, and atmospheres.
-There's a full comparison in the Oslo sauna guide, which covers all three and helps you decide which fits your trip.
+KOK is not the only sauna operator in the area.
+Oslo Badstuforening and SALT both run saunas nearby, with different price points and atmosphere.
+There's a full comparison in our Oslo sauna guide, which covers all three and helps you decide which is the best for you.

 Best time to go